Shaughnessy Cohen: Death in House of Commons

-Following her death, her widower Jerry ran for the Liberal nomination in the resulting by-election, but lost to city councillor Rick Limoges.
-Limoges won the by-election, narrowly defeating Comartin, although Comartin defeated Limoges in the 2000 election.
+Following her death, her widower Jerry Cohen ran for the Liberal nomination in the resulting by-election, but lost to city councillor Rick Limoges.
+Limoges won the by-election, narrowly defeating the NDP's Comartin by 91 votes, although Comartin defeated Limoges in the 2000 election.

-She is buried on Pelee Island, Canada’s most southern inhabited land.
-Her gravesite can be found in the municipal cemetery there.

 Legacy

 In 2000, the Writers' Trust of Canada instituted a literary award, the Shaughnessy Cohen Award for Political Writing, in her memory.
 Journalist Susan Delacourt published a biography of Cohen, Shaughnessy: The Passionate Politics of Shaughnessy Cohen, the same year.